Kirtanananda Swami

-Kirtanananda Swami (September 6, 1937 – October 24, 2011), also known as Swami Bhaktipada, was a Gaudiya Vaishnava guru, the co-founder of New Vrindaban, a Hare Krishna community in Marshall County, West Virginia, where he served as spiritual leader from 1968 until 1994, and a convicted criminal.
+Kirtanananda Swami (September 6, 1937 – October 24, 2011), also known as Swami Bhaktipada, a convicted criminal and child rapist, styled himself as a Gaudiya Vaishnava guru, the co-founder of New Vrindaban, a Hare Krishna community in Marshall County, West Virginia, where he served as spiritual leader from 1968 until 1994.

 The first sannyasi in the International Society for Krishna Consciousness (ISKCON), he also served as an initiating guru in ISKCON from 1977 until his expulsion in 1987.

 Early life

 Kīrtanānanda was born Keith Gordon Ham in Peekskill, New York, in 1937, the youngest of five children of Conservative Baptist minister Francis Gordon Ham and his wife Marjorie.
 Keith's older brother, F. Gerald Ham, would go on to fame as an archivist.
 Keith Ham inherited his father's missionary spirit and attempted to convert classmates to his family's faith.
-Despite an acute case of polio which he contracted around his 17th birthday, he graduated with honors from high school in 1955.
+Despite an acute case of polio which he contracted around his 17th birthday, he graduated with honors from Peekskill High School in 1955.
 He received a Bachelor of Arts in History from Maryville College in Maryville, Tennessee on May 20, 1959, and graduated magna cum laude, first in his class of 117.

 He received a Woodrow Wilson fellowship to study American history at the University of North Carolina at Chapel Hill, where he remained for three years.
 There he met Howard Morton Wheeler (1940–89), an undergraduate English major from Mobile, Alabama who became his lover and lifelong friend.
 Later Kīrtanānanda acknowledged that, before becoming a Hare Krishna, he had a homosexual relationship with Wheeler for many years, which was documented in the film Holy Cow, Swami, a 1996 documentary by Jacob Young.

 The two resigned from the university on February 3, 1961, and left Chapel Hill after being threatened with an investigation over a "sex scandal", and moved to New York City.
 Ham promoted LSD use and became an LSD guru.
 He worked as an unemployment claims reviewer.
 He enrolled at Columbia University in 1961, where he received a Waddell fellowship to study religious history with Whitney Cross, but he quit academic life after several years when he and Wheeler traveled to India in October 1965 in search of a guru.
 Unsuccessful, they returned to New York after six months.